-Thanks for visiting.
-I am a NYC potter working in a shared studio in lower Manhattan.
-Most of my work is functional and I love that my work can live in your home and enhance your life on a daily basis.
-I hope that my pottery will be touched, used and become familiar wherever it lives.
+I am a potter working in lower Manhattan, New York City.
+My work is made to be touched, used and become a treasured, familiar object in your hands.
+I love making things that will live in your home and enhance your life on a daily basis.

 Occasionally, I have diverged from functionality into the world of ceramic art.

 In 2017, I made a series of fish dedicated to my father, Eliot Freidson, who loved fishing and who taught me to share that pleasure.
 The "Father Project" fish swim close to home.